How We Turned a Paper Shortage into an Amazon Bestseller

 The world was just beginning to crawl out of the COVID nightmare and back toward something resembling normal.

 Most of our authors are ministry leaders and public speakers.
 They sell a lot of books to their audience at speaking engagements and live events.
 We try to plan their book launches around a big event or the beginning of their speaking season, but for the last two years, COVID had put a kink in that strategy.
-Now, finally, our authors were finally beginning to book engagements again.
+Now, finally, our authors were beginning to book engagements again.

 Now there’s a paper shortage?